What is Careless Driving?

-There are a number of defences to careless driving which have been put forward in the past, but very few were successful.
-Obviously the usual defence is that the standard of driving did not drop below a careful and competent driver.
+There are a number of defences to careless driving which has been put forward in the past, but very few were successful.
+Obviously, the usual defence is that the standard of driving did not drop below a careful and competent driver.
 Here are some less common examples of submitted defences:

 - Falling asleep was not successful because the driver should have stopped when he knew he was tired.